KT421/Data205/README.md

 ### Finding Bike Lanes - March 31

 - [ ] Where do bike lanes already exist?
-    - [ ] Is there a correlation between bike lane status and injury number/severity?
+    - [ ] Is there a correlation between bike lane status and incident occurrence/severity?
     - [ ] What other correlations exist? (weather, daylight, etc)

 ### Estimating Bike Traffic - April 7